espressif/esp-box/docs/firmware_update.md

     python -m esptool --chip esp32s3 write_flash 0x0 download_path/test_bin.bin
     ```

-   1. `0x0` is the flash address
+   1. `0x0` is the fixed flash address
-   2. `download_path/test_bin.bin` is the name and path the downloaded firmware.
+   2. `download_path/test_bin.bin` need be replaced with your firmware path and name.

 5. After updating, the download tool will prompt `Hash of data verified`.
 Next, **please reboot to run the new firmware!**